-In Year 8, all students study English, Mathematics and Science from the National Curriculum for the year, and History, Geography, Chinese and Health and Physical Education for a semester.
-Additionally, all students chose four electives from the remaining KLAs, studying each elective for one term.
+In Years 7 and 8, all students study English, Mathematics and Science from the National Curriculum for the year, and History, Geography, Chinese and Health and Physical Education for a semester.
+Additionally, all students in year 7 study four rotational subjects, The Arts, Agricultural Science, Industrial Technology and Home Economics for a term and in Year 8 they choose four electives from the remaining KLAs, studying each elective for one term.
 Students study one of Home Economics, Industrial Technology or Agricultural Science: one of Visual Art, Music or Performing Arts and two electives from the remaining options.